FarronF/limerick-council-meetings/meetings/2021/09/27-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 5th July 2021.md

 Directors of Limerick Twenty Thirty DAC are not put in a position where they

-could be liable for a potential breach of fiduciary duty.--- 19
+could be liable for a potential breach of fiduciary duty.
+---
+19

 While some Members supported the general intent of the Motion, they noted the reply issued